Top 10 Best Sites

 Trust author Elizabeth Gilbert, who penned “Eat, Pray, Love,” to come up with a quote about her lesbian relationship that melts the heart.
 In coming out as gay and announcing she’s fallen in love with Rayya Elias, her best friend of 14 years, Elizabeth spoke with emotional honesty and passion.
 Rayya is “my most trusted confidante.
 In short, she is my PERSON,” Elizabeth wrote in a Facebook post.

 Tig Notaro finally realized the importance of marriage when she fell head over heels with her now-wife Stephanie Allynne.
 She told The Guardian Stephanie melted her tomboy heart.
-Together since 2013, the couple raise twin boys and spend as much time as possible in each other’s arms.
+Together since 2013, the couple raised twin boys and are happily married.

 When heterosexuals try to apply their language to lesbian love, they miss the point.
 Pinterest came up with this beauty of a quote to push back against straight definitions and gender archetypes.
 Some lesbians are butch, some lesbians are feminine, and everyone else can deal with it.